justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/modifier-footer-passive.png",
-    alt: "A modal with a pair of primary and ghost buttons in its footer.",
+    alt: "A Modal with a pair of primary and ghost buttons in its footer.",
     width: 600
 } %}